alexandrehefren/alexandrehefren.github.io/_pages/about.md

 **Man is an unfinished being who learns as long as he lives and lives as long as he learns.**
 Cultivate yourself.
 Be curious.
 Have a critical spirit.
 Question, doubt, ask.
 Travel, both in the real world and virtually.
 And, no matter how much you read, learn, and know, follow the great Socrates in saying:
-'I only know that I know nothing'. " (Genuino Sales)
+'I only know that I know nothing'."
+(Genuino Sales)

 I believe that the acronym `LWL` encapsulates this message in a symmetrical manner, serving as a reminder that `Learning` and `Living` are equally important - *interdependent* - and they should be balanced throughout one's life.
 That we should _learn from what we have lived and also live from what we have learned_.